Code-Institute-Submissions/The-Monkees-webpage/README.md

 The second page I created was the music page.
-I used the same navbar accross all of my pages as well as the footer.On this page i decided to list out the top four selling hits that the band ahs released for the fans to see and then i added four youtube clips to the page that can be played.
+I used the same navbar accross all of my pages as well as the footer.On this page i decided to list out the top four selling hits that the band ahs released for the fans to see and then I added four youtube clips to the page that can be played.
 This page was finshed with my footer.

 The third page I created was the gallery page.
 This is started with a short message.
 I put the heading title as a red colour font as it stands out and the paragraph below as a black font.
 I also included a button that links too the conta page also.
 Below this Included photos of the band and members for users to see.